myhuyen032023/MessengerClone/README.md

 # Messenger Clone

-Welcome to **ChatApp**!
+Welcome to **MessengerClone**!
 This project is a personal endeavor inspired by Meta's Messenger, aiming to create a seamless messaging experience.
 I built this app to explore the capabilities of SwiftUI and Firebase while honing my skills in mobile app development.

 ## 🌟 Features
 - **Chat Feature**: Engage in real-time conversations with friends.